mwouts/itables/docs/custom_extensions.md

 ~~~
 ```

-## Offline mode
+## Creating a custom DataTables bundle

-To use custom extensions in the offline mode, you will need to create a bundle of jQuery, DataTable, and the desired extensions.
+To use custom extensions in the offline mode, you will need to create a bundle of jQuery, DataTables, and the desired extensions.

 To do so, make a copy of [`itables/dt_for_itables`](https://github.com/mwouts/itables/tree/main/itables/dt_for_itables):